 a.
 The IETF Trust shall license the IANA Intellectual Property, including the use of associated domain names, to one or more third party operators selected as described below (“IANA Operators”) for use in connection with performing IANA Services under one or more written license agreements (“License Agreements”).

 b.
-The IETF Trust acknowledges that the initial IANA Operator selected by the Operational Communities for each IANA Service is ICANN, which in turn has entered into an agreement with PTI to perform the IANA Services..
+The IETF Trust acknowledges that the initial IANA Operator selected by the Operational Communities for each IANA Service is ICANN, which in turn has entered into an agreement with PTI to perform the IANA Services.

 c.
 For purposes of this Agreement, it is agreed that each Operational Community shall have primary advisory responsibility for its respective IANA Service as follows: